Robert-van-Engelen/Forth500/manual.md

 | `FVALUE`    | ( F: _r1_ "name" -- ; -- F: _r2_ ) | define "name" with initial value _r1_ to return its current value _r2_ on the floating point stack
 | `TO`        | ( F: _r_ "name" -- )               | assign "name" the value _r_, if "name" is an `FVALUE`

+Double integers are stored big endian with the 16 high order bits stored first, followed by the 16 low order bits.
+The TOS of a double integer on the stack contains the 16 higher order bits (stacks grow downward).

+A single integer is stored little endian with the 8 low order bits stored first, followed by the 8 high order bits.
+For examample, `C@` fetches the low order 8 bits of a single integer stored at the specified address.

-Values are initialized with the specified initial values and do not require fetch operations, exactly like constants.
+Values defined with `VALUE` and `2VALUE` are initialized with the specified initial values and do not require fetch operations, exactly like constants.
 By contrast to constants, values can be updated with `TO` and `+TO`.
 Note that the `TO` and `+TO` words are used to assign and update `VALUE` and `2VALUE` words.

 ### Deferred words